silicium14/peertube_index/README.md

 - Status frontend
 - Provide search for unsafe content
 - Zero downtime deploy
+- Staging configuration and provisioning for a prod backup

 ### Code enhancements
+- Send config file instead of docker image for traefik?
 - Build script and upload script
+- HTTPS on Grafana
+- Elasticsearch metrics
 - Try smaller heap size for Elasticsearch in order to use a cheaper VM
 - Setup may not need to create docker volumes explicitly, see https://docs.docker.com/storage/volumes/#start-a-container-with-a-volume
 - Separate infrastructure before making code public?